 The Bilbao iron grille around the tomb is by English smith Cornelius Symondson and was finished in 1529.
 It was once elaborately painted and decorated with coats of arms and other ornaments.
 The grille, together with several others, was sold by James Wyatt on behalf of the Dean and Chapter in 1823.
 It was re-discovered and purchased in 1914 by the National Art Collections Fund and presented to the Abbey and replaced around the tomb.
 An elegy for the funeral rites written by John Skelton, Poet Laureate, was hung near her tomb and the text is recorded in William Camden's guide to the Abbey published in 1600.

 The private prayer book of Lady Margaret was presented to the Abbey Library by Viscount Dillon in 1923.
-Two wooden chests, thought to have belonged to her, remain in the Abbey's possession.
+Two wooden travelling chests, thought to have belonged to her, remain in the Abbey's possession.
 One was used to house the indentures for the building of Henry VII's chapel.

-Photos of the monument can be purchased from Westminster Abbey Library.
+Photos of the monument and effigy can be purchased from Westminster Abbey Library.